lsandig/Kirstine.jl/docs/src/tutorial.md

 It seems plausible that they would merge to a single one if we ran the optimizer for some more iterations.
 But we can also do this after the fact by calling [`simplify`](@ref) on the solution.
-This way we remove all design points with negligible weight, and merge all design points that are less than some minimum distance apart.
+This way we merge all design points that are less than some minimum distance apart, and remove all design points with negligible weight.

 ```@example main
 s2 = sort_points(simplify(s1, dp, minweight = 1e-3, mindist = 2e-2))